SecurEat/Firestore.ORM/Readme.md

 ## Data sanitize, incident report

 Incident management allows you to verify that the data present in Firebase respects the structure expected by the model.
-It ensures the structuring of data
+It ensures the structuring of data.
+This feature is only available with mappingBehavior : 'MappingBehavior.Souple'.

 ```csharp